Updated: Nov 2, 2022

 The Auto Leasing market is predicted to witness significant growth throughout the forecast from 2021 to 2027. - Affluence Market Report

 Does this future auto leasing market growth quote give you pause?
 It gives me that in-the-gut agita that only comes from past experiences.
 Perhaps I've been through enough economic cycles to know how this movie is going to end for many lease finance companies.
-More on this below.
+More on this is below.

 First, according to Experian (1), about 30% of all Americans finance car purchases with an auto lease, compared to the remainder that finance car purchases with an auto loan.
 This is especially true for more expensive cars.
 Leases and loans have some similarities and differences.
 They both certainly provide the ability to spread payments over a particular period of time.
 The significant difference with leases is ownership.
 Generally, ownership of the car is kept with the lessor, like a bank or related entity.
 As such, the risk associated with that ownership has to be managed by the bank lessor.